Northern Upstart Ltd

 Northern Upstart Ltd is a UK independent media production company based in Newcastle upon Tyne, United Kingdom.

 It was founded in 2009 by Judith Holder and Mark Murray.
-Holder started her career at London Weekend Television producing Clive James and Dame Edna, but has worked for over 30 years in production at both the BBC and ITV.
+Holder started her career at London Weekend Television producing Clive James and Dame Edna, but has worked for more than 30 years in production at both the BBC and ITV.
 Murray has spent many years in production at BBC and ITV making shows such as After They Were Famous, The 100 Greatest... and Grumpy Old Women.

-Northern Upstart produced programmes include Let the Stories Begin (Sky Atlantic HD / Sky1), Mark Knopfler:A Life in Songs (BBC4) and Are You Having a Laugh?
+Northern Upstart-produced programmes include Let the Stories Begin (Sky Atlantic HD / Sky1), Mark Knopfler:A Life in Songs (BBC4) and Are You Having a Laugh?
 TV and Disability (BBC2).